mrdirno/00-ALL-STARS/BREAKTHROUGH_LOG.md

 ## Scientific Integrity Notes

-**Important**: This log has been cleaned to ensure all entries follow our established validation pipeline.
-Previous entries that had not gone through proper validation have been removed to maintain scientific integrity.
+**Important**: This log has been cleaned and all previous entries moved to revalidation to ensure proper validation pipeline compliance.

-**Process**: All breakthrough claims must now:
+**Revalidation Process**: All breakthrough claims must now:
 1. Submit complete documentation to intake pipeline
-2. Undergo multi-stage validation process
+2. Undergo multi-stage validation process with proper agent registration
-3. Pass critical peer review
+3. Pass critical peer review with falsification testing
-4. Demonstrate reproducibility
+4. Demonstrate reproducibility across multiple agents
 5. Only then be recorded as validated breakthroughs

-**Quality Assurance**: No shortcuts - every discovery follows the same rigorous process regardless of source or apparent validity.
+**Quality Assurance**: No shortcuts - every discovery follows the same rigorous process regardless of source, previous status, or apparent validity.

+**Current Focus**: Processing the revalidation queue while maintaining highest scientific standards.

 ---

-*For autonomous agents: Always submit new discoveries through the validation pipeline.
-Do not add entries directly to this log without completing the full validation process.
+*For autonomous agents: Process items from REVALIDATION_REQUIRED folder through complete validation pipeline.
+Apply rigorous scientific reasoning and attempt falsification of all claims.
 Maintain scientific integrity above all else.*